 What does this mean for marketing?

-Marketing now has a view of all the members of buying group on all their historical deals.
-You can run regression analysis to see what job titles pop up on deals consistently, and what personas are typically not engaged on the deals that they are losing.
+Marketing now has a view of all the members of buying groups on all their historical deals.
+You can run regression analysis to see what job titles pop up on deals consistently, and what personas are typically not engaged in the deals that they are losing.

-Now you can develop an action plan around engagement of additional and multiple stakeholders for each of the deals in your pipeline.
+Utilizing marketing technologies, you can now develop an action plan around engagement of additional and multiple stakeholders for each of the deals in your pipeline.
 You can quickly see where it is worth investing in persona-based content, and what campaigns are actually helping move deals through the pipeline.

 What does this mean for sales?